-This serves as an excellent example of using third-party data to drive your internal campaigns.
+This serves as an excellent example of using third-party data to run effective lead generation campaigns.
 There are no sources with higher quality data about recent movers than USPS, and gaining access to that data through a partnership gave DirecTV access to their most crucial customer segment.
 Can you think of any organizations that might collect important data on your most crucial customer segments?

 Example #3: OKCupid Uses Dating Data to Create Intriguing Content